Autistic Burnout: A Functional Medicine Perspective

 The Functional Medicine Edge: Testing for Recovery

-- Mineral balance: Chronic stress is associated with depletion of minerals such as magnesium and zinc.
-Hair Tissue Mineral Analysis may assist with pattern recognition and repletion strategies.
+| Hair Tissue Mineral Analysis (HTMA) | Mineral ratios including magnesium, zinc, copper, and calcium | Chronic stress is associated with depletion of magnesium and zinc; HTMA may assist with pattern recognition and repletion strategies |

 When to Consider a Clinical Assessment

-- Sudden or progressive loss of skills
+- Sudden or progressive loss of previously acquired skills

 - Increased frequency of shutdowns or meltdowns